What makes a master trust different?

 The role of the employer is important.
 They decide contribution levels to the scheme, for example.

-The Aviva Master Trust Board
+The Aviva Master Trust Trustee Board

 Why choose the Aviva Master Trust?

-The Trustees’ mission statement is:
+The Trustee Board's mission statement is:

-Like other types of pension scheme, a master trust aims to produce good outcomes for its members.
-This means actively encouraging members to engage fully with their pensions and empowering members to make decisions which will ultimately help them enjoy the lifestyle they want in retirement.
-The Aviva Master Trust seeks to balance strong governance, thanks to the Trustees and Aviva's investment team, with an investment offering which addresses the concerns and needs of members – always prioritising their best interests.
-A particular area of focus for the Trustees is to be at the forefront of integrating their strong environmental, social and governance ("ESG") policy into the investment funds used within the Trust.
+The Aviva Master Trust seeks to balance strong governance, thanks to the Trustee Board and Aviva's investment team, with an investment offering which addresses the concerns and needs of members – always prioritising their best interests.
+A particular area of focus for the Trustee Board is to be at the forefront of integrating their environmental, social and governance ("ESG") policy into the investment funds used within the Trust.

 Aviva Master Trust combines these priorities with Aviva's strengths, namely the scale, resources and financial stability, to fully support members.